 - Perform paid research over the summer

-- Engage in cross-disciplinary research with faculty from other departments, such as Environmental Studies, Marine Sciences, and the Center for Excellence for Neurosciences
+- Engage in cross-disciplinary research with faculty from other programs, such as Environmental Studies, Marine Sciences, and the Center for Excellence for Neurosciences

 - Present at conferences and publish your findings